 This diet is not intended as a lifetime requirement.
 It's a temporary elimination diet (typically lasting 2 to 6 weeks) intended to reduce bacterial overgrowth.

-In concert with eating these foods, SIBO sufferers should avoid high-FODMAP foods, including sweeteners such as high fructose corn syrup — an ingredient often found in highly processed foods.
+SIBO sufferers should also avoid high-FODMAP foods, including sweeteners such as high fructose corn syrup — an ingredient often found in highly processed foods.

 Bottom line: It's always better to eat real whole foods than those found in a box or can.